How to Get Started

 - About Us (discusses information about the Data Bank, confidentiality, and security)

-- When to Self-Query (Search for Your Own Reports) (contains general information on when and how to search for reports)
+- Self-Query Basics (contains general information on when and how to search for reports)

-- Start a Self-Query (lets you jump directly into the process of finding out if any reports are filed on you)
+- Start a Self-Query for an Individual (lets you jump directly into the process of finding out if any reports are filed on you)

 - How to Interpret Your Self-Query Results (helps you to understand your self-query results)